DFOS Protocol

 1. Decode each JWS, parse payload as ContentOperation

-2. First op must be type: "create"
+2. First op must be type: "create" — the signer is the chain creator

 3. For each subsequent op: verify previousOperationCID matches, verify createdAt increasing